Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Sparse-DeRF

 Our novel gradient scaling function $\hat{J}$ is designed based on three conditions.
 First, the function should increase from zero at the camera origin, which is a critical condition to avoid the local minima in the initial training phase we mentioned before.
-Second, the function should be not zero in the far distance, which is set to $1$ in our NDC environment, to ensure the NeRF training.
+Second, the function should not be zero in the far distance, which is set to $1$ in our NDC environment, to ensure the NeRF training.
+Second, the function should not be zero in the far distance, which is set to $1$, to ensure the NeRF training.
 Finally, the function is designed to increase and decrease only once within a given depth range, which makes the function not fluctuate, since it is an intuitively reasonable scenario considering the goal of MGS that alleviates incorrect density mapping in near distance.
 In addition to the above conditions for proper shape of the scaling function, we further consider designing the function shape when the location of the main objects is focused on the center of the scene and density mapping error that is represented as a painted wall of near or far depth.
 Following the conditions, the proposed modulated gradient scaling~(MGS) function $\hat{J}$ is formulated as

 where $(1\leq\rho\leq10)$ and $(\frac{1}{2}\leq\eta<2)$ denote magnitude and period of sinusoidal function, respectively.
 However, in contrast to~\cite{philip2023floatersnomore}, the distance range of $\delta_{\textbf{s}_{i}}$ is restricted to $\delta_{\textbf{s}_{i}}\in[0,1]$ since we use NDC for our dataset.